 Review summary: Nikon D3200 vs Canon SL2

-So what is the bottom line?
+So how do things add up?
 Is the Nikon D3200 better than the Canon SL2 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More heavily discounted: Has been available for much longer (launched in April 2012).

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).